 Questions to Peel Back the Layers

-Once you've chatted about favorites, fitness routines, and pop culture, you can dive into some deeper topics and get to know someone on a different level.
+Once you've chatted about favorites, fitness routines, and pop culture, you can dive into some deeper topics and ask questions to get to know someone better on a different level.
 Get to know their childhood, hopes and dreams, the type of person they are, what makes them laugh, and what makes them proud (or scared) with these types of questions.

 - If you were lost in the woods, how long do you think you'd survive?
 Why?
 What special skills would you put to use?

 - If you had to make an iPod playlist named after me, what songs would be on it?

 - What's one job you would never do?

 - How would you describe your sense of humor?